-Great examples of this are: Bundyville – the soft strings in the back for the main storytelling and electric tones to intonate a sinister part of the story, all help to create effect:
+Great examples of this are Bundyville – the soft strings in the back for the main storytelling and electric tones to intonate a sinister part of the story, all help to create the effect:

 Or Top Story Tonight where stories from the past are re-imagined in the current era of media and lighthearted piano music helps to reiterate the modern time period.

 Now you know where you want to insert the music, you need to find the right sound!

 What are your options?
 It really comes down to: Copyrighted music, Royalty-Free (Paid), Royalty-Free (Free).